bdickason/bdickason.com/posts/gather-great-feedback-from-power-users.md

 The reality is, if you are routinely fixing the top pain points of your power users, you don’t need to learn about the quantity/volume that you’re shipping.
 People often only want 1-2 things and if you can deliver that (or more), they’re incredibly happy.

 **Did you set an intention for last year?
 What was it?
-What else did you do that helped you spend more time doing work that you love? [@bdickason](http://twitter.com/bdickason)**
+What else did you do that helped you spend more time doing work that you love?**